EdCarney/DndWiki/character_sheets/klaxon_aarakocra_ambassador.md

 # Features

  - **Fighting Style**: Ability modifier can be added to the damage of the second attack
- - **Second Wind**: Take a bonus action once per turn to regain HP of 1d10 + fighter level
+ - **Second Wind**: Once per short/long rest, you can take a bonus action on your turn to regain HP of 1d10 + fighter level
+ - **Action Surge**: Once per short/long rest, you can take an additional action on top of your regular and bonus actions